 Qualitative findings

 Twelve students participated for one-one interviews to elaborate on their experience of using EFT to address performance anxiety and improve communication skills.
 Aside from the richer insight, supporting the quantitative data, these students all gave positive feedback about their experience of using EFT.
 Authors were mindful of the importance of presenting both positive and negative narrative, but participants had nothing negative to remark regarding EFT.
-Participants’ narrative supported previous research (et al., 2012), with three overarching themes:
+Participants’ narrative supported previous research (Author et al., 2012), with three overarching themes:

 EFT calming, relaxing and helpful.